zhaocai/GoldenView.Vim/README.md

 To switch `S1` with `V`, in `S1` and hit `<Plug>GoldenViewSwitchMain`.
 To switch back, hit `<Plug>GoldenViewSwitchToggle` in either `V` or `S1`

+#### g:goldenview__enable_default_mapping

+And, I konw every vimer has a different set of key mappings.

-And, if you you are (most likely) unhappy about some of the mappings, map you own keys as below:
+If you you are (most likely) unhappy about some of the mappings, map you own keys as below:

 ```vim
 let g:goldenview__enable_default_mapping = 0